GfSE/SAF-Specification/viewpoints/System-Interface-Definition-Viewpoint.md

 A Table featuringt interface blocks and their ports and flow properties.

 ## Profile Model Reference
+The following Stereotypes / Model Elements are used in the Viewpoint:
+* FlowProperty contained in InterfaceBlock
+* ProxyPort typed by InterfaceBlock
+* ItemFlow typed by SAF_DomainKind
 * Attribute "" of InformationFlow referencing Connector
-* FlowProperty contained in InterfaceBlock
 * FlowProperty typed by SAF_DomainKind
-* ProxyPort typed by InterfaceBlock
 * Connector [UML_Standard_Profile]
 * FlowProperty [SysML Profile]
-* InterfaceBlock [SysML Profile]
 * ItemFlow [SysML Profile]
 * ProxyPort [SysML Profile]
 * [SAF_DomainKind](../stereotypes.md#SAF_DomainKind)